grundlaggande-javascript/promises/exercises.md

 ---

+### Larger exercise: Dictionary app

+Create a webpage that allows you to lookup the definition for a word via a form.
+The user should be able to enter a random word and then be able to read its definition.
+To access definitions you can use: https://dictionaryapi.dev/.

+Next, try to implement error messages when the users searches for words that does not exist.

+---

-### **Exercise 4: Fetch Multiple Jokes**
+### **Advanced Exercise 4: Fetch Multiple Jokes**

 It's time to get real humorous!
 Display three jokes to the user instead of just one.
 Make sure that every joke is fetched concurrently.
 Tip: Look up Promise.all()

 **Challenge**: Use `Promise.all()` to fetch all three facts **concurrently** and log them once all requests are complete.

----

-### Larger exercise: Dictionary app
-Create a webpage that allows you to lookup the definition for a word via a form.
-The user should be able to enter a random word and then be able to read its definition.
-To access definitions you can use: https://dictionaryapi.dev/.

-Next, try to implement error messages when the users searches for words that does not exist.